Kuadrant/multicluster-gateway-controller/docs/installation/service-protection-installation.md

 ## Verify the Kuadrant addon installation

-To verify the Kuadrant OCM addon has installed currently, run:
+To verify the Kuadrant OCM addon has installed currently, run the following in your spoke cluster:

 ```bash
 kubectl wait --timeout=5m -n kuadrant-system kuadrant/kuadrant-sample --for=condition=Ready